***Local and Family History Fair***

 6th October 2007

-This year's EVENT was an unqualified success and here are some photographs to remember the day.
+This EVENT was an unqualified success and here are some photographs to remember the day.

 As you can see Dukinfield Town Hall is a prestigious venue and we want to thank the staff for all the help they offered.
 We were also exceptionally fortunate in getting a hub to the internet and the loan of four laptop computers, so the Family History Demonstrations were 'live' on the day.
 The catering staff also worked hard on the day, providing drinks and light lunches and snacks.